aep/serialyeet/README.md

 message type P means ping, which must be answered with R for pong response message type E means error message type C means close

+handshake is message type H and must be sent as first message